 - The annual meeting of the Board of Directors shall be held as soon as reasonably possible after the Annual General Meeting but shall not be held later than two weeks after the AGM.

-- The President shall call a meeting of the Board of Directors at least once a month.
+- The President shall call a meeting of the Board of Directors at least once a quarter.

 - Notice of Board meetings shall be given in any manner reasonably calculated to inform Board members of the place, date and time of such meetings.